rampantdev/algorithms/README.md

 # algorithms
-Examples of implemented algorithms to solve problems from the Coursera algorithm course
+Examples of implemented algorithms to solve problems from the Coursera algorithm courses, and other solutions